Forbes has already published

 a counter opinion from tax expert Peter J. Reilly who says the complaint doesn’t amount to anything because the company in question “is not a private foundation.
 It is an integrated auxiliary of a church.
 And there is nothing in the tax law that prevents churches from accumulating wealth.”
 Another tax expert, Paul Streckfus, says in the same article “this matter does not merit IRS attention.”
 Tax law professor, Sam Brunson agrees, telling CNN

 that “the IRS will probably do nothing.”
-Additionally, the LDS church has already responded to the article
+Additionally, the Church has already responded to the article

 , denying any wrongdoing saying “the church complies with all applicable law governing our donations, investments, taxes, and reserves.”
-LDS church members are themselves celebrating the fact
+Latter-day Saints are themselves celebrating the fact

 that The Post’s